 When the notification came out in May 2017, I had half a mind to drop the year and give the exam in 2018.
 I took a day to make up my mind and finally decided to take the plunge.

 Since there was only 3 weeks time between Prelims and Mains, I knew I had to prepare simultaneously for both, that too in a way that gave me the best shot at clearing both the exams.

 As I had performed well in SBI PO last year, I had some confidence about my preparation for RBI Prelims-, particularly English, QA and Reasoning sections.
 In an ideal scenario, I would have liked to brush up my concepts in these sections as it had been around a year since I gave SBI PO.
-But in those circumstances, I decided to take some risk with my Prelims and focus only on General Awareness section.
+But in those circumstances, I decided to take some risks with my Prelims and focus only on the General Awareness section.

 For General Awareness, I focused mainly on current affairs which I knew would equally help me in Mains.
 I knew that from my experience with RBI Mains 2016.
-Majority of the questions in ESI and a few questions in FM come either directly from current affairs or from some topic that has been in the news recently.
+The majority of the questions in ESI and a few questions in FM come either directly from current affairs or from some topic that has been in the news recently.

-At this point, I must tell you that everything I studied from was freely available on the Internet except the newspaper “The Hindu” which I love to read in hard copy.
+At this point, I must tell you that everything I studied was freely available on the Internet except the newspaper “The Hindu” which I love to read on hard copy.
 I had already purchased JAIIB books and did not buy any other books or online course material.
 I did purchase mock series for both Prelims and Mains, but that wasn’t much help either.
 It’s not that the mock series weren’t helpful but that I had very little time to give the Mocks.